Learn Japanese

 For Japanese learners and those new to the language, understanding how to refer to family members is essential.
 Here’s a comprehensive guide on how to say “family” in Japanese, identify various family members, and appreciate the cultural significance of this term in Japan.

-In Japanese, the word for “family” is 家族 (かぞく, kazoku).
+The accurate word for “family” in Japanese is 家族 (かぞく, kazoku).
 This term encompasses the nuclear family and can extend to include extended family members depending on the context.

 Family and family members in Japanese